Installing Cody in Visual Studio

 LLM selection

 Local models are also available through Ollama to Cody Free and Cody Pro users.
-To use a model in Cody chat, simply download it and run it in Ollama.
+To use a model in Cody chat, download it and run it in Ollama.

 Selecting Context with @-mentions